pupil-labs/pupil-docs/developer-docs/win-python-wheels.md

 ## Windows Pupil Labs Python libs from Source

-This section is for Pupil core develpers who want to build `pyav`, `pyndsi`, `pyglui`, and `pyuvc` from source and create Python wheels.
+This section is for Pupil core developers who want to build `pyav`, `pyndsi`, `pyglui`, and `pyuvc` from source and create Python wheels.

 If you just want to run Pupil from source, go back to the [Windows Dependencies](#windows-dependencies) section and install the prebuilt wheels.